 When the Italian picked up the award he did so graciously, in unassuming fashion.
 Come on, really?
 He insulted Jack Wilshere by insisting that he didn’t even know who the Arsenal midfielder was.
 We know, very modest.
 Then, he declared that he was better than any of the other players who had won the award in the past?
 We’ve got news for you, Mario.
 You might not be.

 Following a disastrous two seasons with Liverpool and AC Milan, the Italian started to re-ignite his career at Nice.
 His first season in Ligue 1 saw the Italian bag 15 goals in 23 League games for Nice; he then went one better in his second, netting a career-high 18 league goals in a single season.
 Recalled by Roberto Mancini to the Italian national team for the first time since 2014, but Balotelli looked sluggish against Poland.
-After three years on the French Riviera, Balotelli joined Brescia in the summer of 2019 – via a brief spell with Marseille, but left after suffering relegation to Serie B and plenty of behind-the-scenes friction.
+After three years on the French Riviera, Balotelli joined Brescia in the summer of 2019, via a brief spell with Marseille, but left after suffering relegation to Serie B and plenty of behind-the-scenes friction.

 2011: Mario Gotze

-The Germany midfielder may have committed the all-too-common sin of swapping hipster paradise Borussia Dortmund for the juggernaut that is Bayern Munich, but his trophy cabinet suggests Gotze was right to do so.
+Mario Gotze may have committed the all-too-common sin of swapping hipster paradise Borussia Dortmund for the juggernaut that is Bayern Munich, but his trophy cabinet suggests the German midfielder was right to do so.

 Although he hasn’t hit the heady heights that have been predicted, no one’s brave enough to say it after he netted a stunning injury-time volley to win the World Cup in 2014.
 As you do.

-It failed to work out for him after that, however, and Gotze has since returned to Dortmund to rediscover his best form – although he will leave the club in the summer when his contract expires.
+It failed to work out for him after that, however, and Gotze returned to Dortmund, but he failed to rediscover his former spark in the Ruhr district and has since joined PSV.

 Current club: Real Madrid